awsdocs/amazon-redshift-developer-guide/doc_source/loading-data-from-remote-hosts.md

   For an Amazon EC2 instance, you will use an SSH connection to access the host\.
 You will need to access the host to add the Amazon Redshift cluster's public key to the host's authorized keys file\.
 + A running Amazon Redshift cluster\.

-  For information about how to launch a cluster, see [Amazon Redshift Getting Started](https://docs.aws.amazon.com/redshift/latest/gsg/)\.
+  For information about how to launch a cluster, see [Amazon Redshift Getting Started Guide](https://docs.aws.amazon.com/redshift/latest/gsg/)\.

 ## Loading data process<a name="load-from-host-process"></a>